mbarki-mohamed/randomjs/README.md

 **randomjs** is a small javascript library to manipulate random numbers and strings.

 <hr>

+### Installation
+Download the full or the minified version of randomjs and include it to your Html file :

+       <script src="randomjs.js"></script>
 ## Simple example

       // generate a random Integer between 5 and 170